mlcommons/ck/docker/README.md

 You can use CM to automate submissions.

 Here is an example for ResNet50.

-We assume that you have an ImageNet validation data set installed in /datasets/imagenet-2012-val.
+Since it's not possible to automatically download ImageNet, we assume that you have it installed in /datasets/imagenet-2012-val.
-You can run the following CM command to launch a full MLPerf inference run for Offline mode and prepare your submission:
+You can run the following CM command to launch a full MLPerf inference run for Offline mode and prepare your submission (CM will automatically pick up ImageNet and cache its' environment for further use):

 ```bash
 cm run script --tags=run,mlperf,inference,generate-run-cmds,_valid,_submission  --model=resnet50 --backend=onnxruntime --device=cpu --lang=python \